Artemio De La Vega’s $2.5B vision for East Dallas

 That’s not to say De La Vega moved to DFW with zero name recognition.

-He began his real estate career in El Paso, a city very familiar with his name thanks to the work of his father, Federico De La Vega Mathews, who founded the business consortium Grupo De La Vega just across the border in Mexico.
+He began his real estate career in El Paso, a city very familiar with his name thanks to the work of his father, Federico De La Vega Mathews, who grew the family’s business consortium Grupo De La Vega just across the border in Mexico.
 Mathews’ 2015 El Paso Times obituary calls the family “a synonym for development in Juárez.”

 Artemio’ first major development was Las Palmas Marketplace, a 700,000-square-foot shopping center on El Paso’s East Side.